starkinfra/sdk-python/README.md

 # Testing in Sandbox

 Your initial balance is zero.
-For many operations in Stark Infra, you'll need funds in your account, which can be added to your balance by creating an Invoice or a Boleto.
+For many operations in Stark Infra, you'll need funds in your account, which can be added to your balance by creating an Issuing Invoice.

-In the Sandbox environment, most of the created Invoices and Boletos will be automatically paid, so there's nothing else you need to do to add funds to your account.
+In the Sandbox environment, most of the created Invoices will be automatically paid, so there's nothing else you need to do to add funds to your account.
 Just create a few Invoices and wait around a bit.

-In Production, you (or one of your clients) will need to actually pay this Invoice or Boleto for the value to be credited to your account.
+In Production, you (or one of your clients) will need to actually pay this Invoice for the value to be credited to your account.